-Or: ‘tell me how you would check that the headlights and tail lights are working.’
-Tell the examiner that you would turn on the light switch and walk around the vehicle to see if the lights were on (though you wouldn’t physically have to do this).
+Or, ‘tell me how you would check the headlights and tail lights are working'.
+Tell the examiner you would turn on the light switch and walk around the vehicle to see if the lights were on (though you wouldn’t physically have to do this).

 How can I prepare for the ‘show me, tell me’ part of the driving test?

-Junctions are hotspots for test failures because there’s a lot to take in and visibility can be difficult.
-Remember the Mirror, Signal, Position, Speed and Look (MSPSL) system when approaching junctions and check your mirrors well in advance.
+Remember the Mirror, Signal, Position, Speed and Look (MSPSL) system when approaching junctions, and check your mirrors well in advance.
 Make sure you are looking in the direction the car is travelling before exiting the junction, as this is a very common mistake.